BTEC Higher Nationals in Art and Design (RQF)

 |*These are suggestions of the typical job roles related to this qualification at this level.
 Pearson does not guarantee employment upon completion, and you will have a responsibility to make sure that you meet the employer’s requirements.|

 Industry support and recognition

 For years, employers have valued the skills and knowledge that BTEC Higher National students bring to the world of work.
 That is why students choose to study our programmes.
-We are proud to have developed our Pearson BTEC Higher National in Art & Design with experts from organisations, including: The Partners, EEGP, Together Design, Creative and Cultural Skills, Design Business Association and BWA Design.
+We are proud to have developed our Pearson BTEC Higher Nationals in Art & Design with experts from organisations, including: The Partners, EEGP, Together Design, Creative and Cultural Skills, Design Business Association and BWA Design.